hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't use full sentences in the subtitle, use a [description](#description) instead.
+Don’t use full sentences in the subtitle, use a [description](#description) instead.

 ![Page Header Full Sentence Subtitle](/assets/components/page-header/page-header-subtitle-dont-full-sentence.png =700x*)